 - 5.1: Plans and effectively manages teams and projects - a) Describe a time when you managed a project or team.
-What did you do to plan and execute the assignment effectively? - b) What did you learn from this experience and how did your organization benefit as a result? - c) How can you apply your learning to other workplace situations? - 5.2: Works effectively as a team member - a) Describe a time when, as a member of a team, you worked with others to achieve a particular objective.
-What challenges did you encounter and how did you overcome them? - b) What did this experience teach you about yourself and others? - c) Having gone through this experience, what would you do differently next time?
+What did you do to plan and execute the assignment effectively?
+Describe the CPA value that was most applicable to this situation. - b) How did you choose this course of action and what alternatives did you consider?
+What were the pros and cons of each alternative?
+How did you promote and gain support for your ideas? - c) What did you learn from this experience about leadership?
+How can you apply these learnings in the future? - 5.2: Collaborates effectively as a team member - a) Describe a time when, as a member of a team, you worked with others to achieve a particular objective.
+What challenges did you encounter and how did you overcome them?
+Describe the CPA value that was most applicable in this situation. - b) How did you choose this course of action and what alternatives did you consider?
+What were the pros and cons of each alternative?
+Who did you consult with or seek guidance from? - c) What did you learn from this experience about yourself and others?
+How can you apply these learnings in the future?